Vortical waves in a quantum fluid with vector, axial and helical charges. II. Dissipative effects: Dissipation basis: charge vs. chemical potential

 The master equation to zeroth order in $\kappa_\Omega$ reads:

 There is a non-trivial and purely dissipating solution $\omega_0 = -i/\tau_H$ and a double trivial root $\omega_0=0$.
-We now compute the corrections to the trivial root from the next to the leading order for the master equation:
+We now compute the corrections to the trivial root from the next-to-leading order for the master equation:

 Therefore, we find